weiks/quarters-docs/docs/apis/transfer-requests.md

 # Transfer request APIs

-Quarters allows you to create "transfer requests" and provide a way to ask users for approval.
+Quarters allows you to create `transfer requests` and provide a way to ask users for approval.
 Typical flow for transfer requests:

 1. Create a "transfer request".
 It generates a `requestId`.
 It requires user `access_token` for given user.
 2. User approves or declines the request manually on Quarters user-interface (UI).
 And quarters server will handle transfers.